-Abstract Submitted for the APR15 Meeting of The American Physical Society
+Abstract Submitted for the MAS15 Meeting of The American Physical Society

-The Common-origin of Kinetic Turbulence and Electron-Halo of Velocity Distribution Function in the Solar Wind HAIHONG CHE, University of Maryland, College Park, MD - Observations of solar wind show that the power spectra of magnetic fluctuations break from Kolmogorov scaling law at ion inertial length.
-In addition, the electron velocity distribution function of solar wind exhibits an isotropic halo.
+The Common-origin of Kinetic Turbulence and Electron-Halo of Velocity Distribution Function in the Solar Wind HAIHONG CHE, UMCP

+- Observations of solar wind show that the power spectra of magnetic fluctuations break from Kolmogorov scaling law at ion inertial length.
+Moreover, the electron velocity distribution function of solar wind exhibits an isotropic halo.
 What causes the spectral break and electron halo are two puzzles in heliophysics.
-I present a new model (Che et al., PRL,112, 2014 and ApJL, 795, 2014) that accounts for both puzzles-the kinetic turbulence and electron halo of solar wind originate from the nanoflare-accelerated keV electron beams in the inner corona.
-With PIC simulations, we found that the keV electron beams drive strong two-stream instabilities.
+I present a new model (Che et al., PRL and ApJL 2014) that accounts for both puzzles-the kinetic turbulence and electron halo of solar wind originate from the nanoflare-accelerated keV electron beams in the inner corona.
+With PIC simulations, we found that the electron beams drive strong two-stream instabilities.
 The nonlinear evolution of the two-stream instability gives rise to an isotropic electron halo, kinetic Alfvenic wave and whistler wave turbulence through forward and inverse energy cascades.
-The most important predictions of this model include: 1) the energy injection plateau in the magnetic power spectra; 2) the enhanced parallel electrostatic fluctuation in the solar wind; 3) the core-halo relative drift, a relic of the saturated two-stream instability; 4) the temperature ratio of core-halo is determined by the two-stream instability heating property and the core-halo density ratio.
+The most important predictions of this model include: 1) the energy injection plateau in the magnetic power spectra; 2) the enhanced parallel electrostatic fluctuation in the solar wind; 3) the core-halo relative drift, a relic of saturated two-stream instability; 4) the temperature ratio of core-halo is determined by the beam instability heating property.
 The generation of Langmuir waves can produce type III micro-radio bursts that resemble the well-studied type III bursts observed in solar flares.